memsql/singlestore-kafka-connector/README.md

 ## Table keys

-To be able to add some column as a key in MemSQL you could use `tableKey` parameter like this:
+To add some column as a key in MemSQL, use `tableKey` parameter like this:

 Suppose you have an entity
 ```